yrong0118/Android-DailyNews-Java/README.md

 # Daily-News

-Daily News - Tinder Flavor News Android app based on MVP architectural pattern in Kotlin Utilized Retrofit and Rxjava to fetch the latest news data (category, editor, time, etc.) from a RESTFUL endpoint.
+## Daily News - Tinder Flavor News <I>Android app<I> based on MVP architectural pattern in Kotlin

-Developed ViewPager with BottomBar which holds News/Save/Settings tabs state in the MainActivity concurrently.
+Daily News is an android application developed in Kolten based on the design of the Tinder app and allows users to filter and view the latest news articles.
+This app allows users to create accounts and like or dislike news articles by swiping left or right on the home page.
+Liked news articles will be added into the saved news history page, where users can view them later.
+Disliked articles are removed from the user’s home page.

-Utilized fragments to support the flexibility of UI layout design Utilized the Firebase Realtime DB Stored user and news data.
+The app uses Retrofit and Rxjava to fetch the latest news data (category, editor, time, etc.) from a RESTFUL endpoint (newsapi).
+The app uses fragments to support the flexibility of UI layout.
+Additionally, a ViewPager with BottomBar was developed, which holds Find, Save, and Settings tab states in the MainActivity concurrently.
+For the managing data, Firebase Realtime DB was used to store user and news data.
-1) Login/ Sign Up

-Used Firebase Authentication to implement login / sign up, allow the user to enter in an email / password.